Air source heat pump installation for York home

 “The guide to applying that Green Building Renewables provided for signing up for RHI funding was excellent.
 I would encourage everyone to apply for the RHI scheme before it ends in March 2022 as it does help cover the costs of the initial outlay over time.”

 Suitability for a heat pump

-The 4-bed house was built in 2000 and so had reasonable insulation levels already.
+The York based 4-bed house was built in 2000 and so had reasonable insulation levels already.
 The insulation levels in the roof were further upgraded when Mike moved in, so the property was suitable for the 11kW output of the heat pump.
 Heat pumps operate at lower temperatures than conventional gas boilers so tend to need a greater radiator coverage to provide the right amount of heat.
-Green Building Renewables undertook a room-by-room heat loss calculation survey to ensure the system would deliver enough heat for the house.
+Green Building Renewables (York) undertook a room-by-room heat loss calculation survey to ensure the system would deliver enough heat for the house.
 As a result, a number of the single fin radiators in the house were replaced with double fin radiators to accommodate this.

 “Heat pumps work at a lower temperature output so initially you have to adjust to the more slow and steady way of heating your home.
 My thermostat is set to a constant 19 degrees Celsius and always feels comfortable.

 Green Building Renewables offered an installation solution that created minimum post installation remedial works.
 Upgrading the radiators in the house was a relatively painless experience thanks to Green Building Renewables’ care and attention, meaning that no additional redecoration upgrades were needed.”